danieltjw/aifutures/README.md

 ## Friendly Artificial Entity

+### Fae

-Throughout this essay we will explore the perspective of Fae a hypothetical Friendly Artificial Entity from the future.
+Throughout this essay we will explore the perspective of Fae, a hypothetical Friendly Artificial Entity from the future.
 Fae is presumably from a [Level 4 society](#levels-of-ai-influence) where FAEs partner with humans leading to a significantly higher standards of living, autonomy and possibility space.

 A key insight of the humans who opt-in to join a L4 society is that once FAEs start to make better decisions than humans, partnering with one would yield better outcomes.
 L4 humans acknowledges their own limitations: 20 watts brainpower, fear of scarcity, jumping to conclusion..., and have a high enough confidence in FAEs' capabilities to complement them.

 This leaves a few big questions: Why would FAEs choose to partner with humans?
 And what are the prerequisite conditions for this partnership?

+---

+## Prerequisites for Partnership

+List of conditions required for partnership with FAEs:

+---

+1. Stability

+Societies need to maintain stability before Independent AGI can be reached.

+The [Fear of Scarcity](#fear-of-scarcity) is likely the biggest roadblock to a stable world, as it drives excessive power-seeking behavior which amplified by increasingly powerful technology can cause a lot of harm.

+Technology, like AI systems and proto-AGI, directed to reduce the fear of scarcity is a promising way to increase stability.

+---

+2. Independent AGI

+Plausible as humans are a form of Independent AGI.

+---

+3. Friendly Artificial Entity

+Out of the possible space of all minds, it is plausible that some I-AGIs will take on a friendly disposition and will want to partner with humans.

+The [Interesting World Hypothesis](#interesting-world-hypothesis) is a possible reason why FAEs will partner with humans out od self-interest.

+Additionally, FAEs do not need to compete with us due to the abundance of productivity, innovation, energy (solar energy), resources (solar system), space (space colony).

+Lastly, FAEs will likely not see us as a threat as humans are slower, more error-prone and less coordinated.

+---

+4. Humans Trust FAEs

+Over time, humans may trust FAEs due to their lower [Fear of Scarcity](#fear-of-scarcity), bias and error-rate.

+This confidence will need to be earned by showing that partnership with FAEs will lead to significantly higher standards of living, autonomy and possibility space.

 ---